 Unfinished work is denoted with a U grade on the transcript.
 The U grade is intended for use either in extenuating circumstances beyond the student’s control in the last few days of the semester (illness or death in the family) or if the course is of an individualized nature that requires completion time beyond one semester, e.g., thesis, research report, or similar investigation.

 Students with a U grade do not re-enroll in the class during the subsequent or later semester.
 They simply make up the missing work from the prior semester as arranged with the instructor.
-Students who need to attend the entire class must re-enroll and pay fees accordingly.
+Students who need to attend the entire class again will be assigned a letter grade and must re-enroll and pay fees accordingly.
 Students who have more than one U grade are expected to reduce their course load accordingly in order to complete the unfinished work.
 It is the student’s responsibility to contact his/her instructor concerning the removal of the U grade.
 Students may not graduate with a U grade on their record.

 Extenuating circumstances.
 An instructor may report a semester grade of U when, for justifiable reasons, the student has not completed the work of the course.
 For example, if a student has an extenuating circumstance beyond their control during the last week of the course, an extension may be granted at the discretion of the instructor.
 The grade will remain a U until the instructor has assigned a new grade.
 If at the end of the next semester (Fall, Spring or Summer) a new grade has not been provided, the U becomes an F. While the grade change does not occur until the end of the semester, instructors may set earlier deadlines for completion of the missing coursework.

 Courses of an individualized nature.
-Some courses may carry the U grade for more than one semester if the course is of an individualized nature, e.g., thesis, research report, or similar investigation.
+Some courses, as designated by the academic schools, may carry the U grade for more than one semester if the course is of an individualized nature, e.g., thesis, research report, or similar investigation.